-- 4. Where identified as being necessary, Individual Healthcare Plans (IHCP) will be developed between St Mary and St Joseph's Catholic School, healthcare professionals and parents so that the steps needed to help a student manage their condition and overcome any potential barriers to getting the most from their education are identified.
+- Procedures to ensure that all staff, including supply/temporary staff receive all necessary information about the pupils' condition and its management/IHCP by being given the appropriate training. - Procedures for ensuring that all necessary information about the pupils' condition and its management/IHCP, including any required medication, is included in the risk assessment and planning for educational visits, off-site activities, on-site extra-curricular activities, and activities taking place outside the normal school day/term such as holiday clubs.
+Risk assessments will be completed to ensure the individual is safe and has the medicinal care they need. - Procedures to be followed for home-to-school transport (if applicable) - Procedures for the use of defibrillators (if applicable) - Procedures for asthma inhalers/spacers.
+See below - Procedures for adrenaline auto-injectors.
+See below - Procedures for any other medical equipment required by a pupil,.
+See below - 4.
+The above procedures will be monitored and reviewed by the Headteacher, Mrs Gerardine Christopher. - 5.
+Where identified as being necessary, Individual Healthcare Plans (IHCP) will be developed between St Mary & St Joseph's, healthcare professionals and parents so that the steps needed to help a student manage their condition and overcome any potential barriers to getting the most from their education are identified.
 The IHCP will include: - a) The student's medical condition, its triggers, symptoms, medication needs and the level of support needed in an emergency.
-Also it must include any treatments, time, facilities, equipment, testing and access to food or drink (where it is used to manage their condition), dietary requirements and environmental issues such as crowded corridors and travel time between lessons - b) Specific support for the student's education, social and emotional needs, such as how will absences be managed, requirements for extra time to complete exams, use of rest periods or counselling sessions - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support from a healthcare professional - d) Cover arrangements and who in the school needs to be aware of the student's condition and the support required including supply staff - e) Arrangements for written permission from parents for medication - f) Arrangements or procedures for school trips or other school activities outside the normal timetable; completion of risk assessments for visits and school activities outside the normal timetable

-- g) The designated individuals to be entrusted with the above information - h) Procedures in the event of the student refusing to take medicine or carry out a necessary procedure - i) Arrangements for the regular review of the IHCP - 6.
-Paula Fearn will have the final decision on whether an Individual Health Care Plan is required.
+Also it must include any treatments, time, facilities, equipment, testing and access to food or drink (where it is used to manage their condition), dietary requirements and environmental issues such as crowded corridors and travel time between lessons - b) Specific support for the student's education, social and emotional needs, such as how will absences be managed, requirements for extra time to complete exams, use of rest periods or counselling sessions - c) Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support from a healthcare professional - d) Cover arrangements and who in the school needs to be aware of the student's condition and the support required including supply staff - e) Arrangements for written permission from parents for medication - f) Arrangements or procedures for school trips or other school activities outside the normal timetable; completion of risk assessments for visits and school activities outside the normal timetable - g) The designated individuals to be entrusted with the above information - h) Procedures in the event of the student refusing to take medicine or carry out a necessary procedure - i) Arrangements for the regular review of the IHCP - 6.
+Mrs Gerardine Christopher will have the final decision on whether an Individual Health Care Plan is required.